JulianOzelRose/HardWar-MultiHack-External/README.md

 and stall negation.
 For educational purposes only.

-To download the hack, navigate to the **Release** folder of this repo, then download **HardWar-MultiHack.exe**.
+To download the hack, navigate to the **Release** folder of this repo, then download **HardWar-MultiHack-External.exe**.
 You can run the .exe from anywhere on your computer, but it must be run with administrator priveleges.
 The hack will automatically detect and hook itself onto the HardWar process.
 Once enabled in-game, the **DELETE** key toggles instakill, and the **INSERT** key toggles the speedhack.